Miscellaneous

 Load labels from the given in-memory buffer.

-This function allocates memory which must be released mts_labels_free when you don’t need it anymore.
+This function allocates memory which must be released with mts_labels_free when you don’t need it anymore.

 Parameters: